About The Baby Sleep Geek

 After practicing for 3 years independently, Jessica is pleased to build The Baby Sleep Geek’s capacity to meet the needs of families in Maine and beyond by welcoming Amelia Poppe to The Baby Sleep Geek team.
 Together Jessica and Amelia, two moms who geek over sleep, are proud to be part of a growing village of maternal and child health professionals dedicated to helping families thrive.

-“Our approach isn’t about training your baby to sleep.
-It’s about building confidence in your ability to parent with empathy and respect, no matter what the night throws at you.” ~Jessica
+“Our approach isn’t about training your child to sleep.
+It’s about building confidence in your ability to meet your child’s sleep needs with empathy, respect, and resolve.” ~Jessica

 While we may be the sleep experts, you are the expert in your family.
 We’ll provide the evidence-informed recommendations and partner with you to align them with your baby’s needs, parenting style, and family goals.
 The result is a customized approach for healthy sleep that is unique to your family.